 We continue to make use of other archived collections such as those found in Jesus College and the Cambridge Archives.
 Chris Jakes in the Cambridge Collection has helped us access much material on Harston, including the Nora Sellen Scrapbook.
 Much of our research has referred to and followed on from Helen Greene’s book on ‘Harston 1937, Its history and records past and present’.

 As well as researching archives, we have visited many older residents of the village and will continue to do so, to collect their invaluable memories of what Harston used to be like.

-Our group usually meets monthly to share our findings and anyone interested in our local history is welcome.
+Our group usually meets monthly at the Better Brew Cafe in the Village Hall to share our findings and anyone interested in our local history is welcome.
 We’d be delighted to hear from anyone who would like to help with research or by volunteering their time or skills, such as in publicity or IT/website.